mrfearless/ModernUI64/README.md

 For the x86 version of this project, visit [here](https://github.com/mrfearless/ModernUI)

-If you like this project and would like to support me, consider buying me a coffee: [buymeacoffee.com/mrfearless](https://www.buymeacoffee.com/mrfearless) or making a donation with [bitcoin](bitcoin:1LXcHrwMxij53UETjgmQwFPSM8EVjCoUgw?message=ModernUI%20Donation)
+If you like this project and would like to support me, consider buying me a coffee: [buymeacoffee.com/mrfearless](https://www.buymeacoffee.com/mrfearless) or making a donation with bitcoin: `1LXcHrwMxij53UETjgmQwFPSM8EVjCoUgw`

 ## Setup ModernUI x64 Library